MicrosoftDocs/VBA-Docs/api/Outlook.Recipient.FreeBusy.md

 If the optional argument  _CompleteFormat_ is omitted or **False** , then "free" is indicated by the character 0 and all other states by the character 1.

-If  _CompleteFormat_ is **True** , then the same length string is returned as defined above, but the characters now correspond to the[OlBusyStatus](Outlook.OlBusyStatus.md) constants.
+If  _CompleteFormat_ is **True** , then the same length string is returned as defined above, but the characters now correspond to the [OlBusyStatus](Outlook.OlBusyStatus.md) constants.

 ## Example